What is syphilis?

 What causes syphilis?

-Any person of any age who engages in sexual activity can contract and pass on a syphilis infection, including heterosexual, homosexual, and bisexual men and women.
+Anyone who engages in sexual activity can contract and pass on a syphilis infection.

 A number of factors increase the risk of catching syphilis.
 Risk factors include:

-Being a man who has sex with a man
+Being a male who has sex with male partners

-Having multiple sexual partners (the more sexual partners a person has, the greater the risk of catching syphilis)
+Having multiple sexual partners (the more sexual partners a person has, the greater the risk of contracting syphilis)

-Having unprotected sex, including vaginal, oral, or anal sex, with a partner who has had one or more other sexual partners
+Having unprotected sex, including vaginal, oral and anal sex, with a partner who has had one or more other sexual partners

-It is important to understand that it is possible to transmit syphilis even when there are no symptoms.
-You can lower your risk of contracting and spreading syphilis and developing complications by:
+A person can transmit syphilis to others even when there are no symptoms.
+People can lower their risk of contracting and spreading syphilis and developing complications by: